ECE Funding Handbook

 • Parents must not be charged fees for hours claimed as 20 Hours ECE.

-The service provider must ensure parents do not pay a compulsory fee for hours covered by 20 Hours ECE, either to the service provider or to the educator.
-Where parents pay home-based educators directly, the service provider is responsible for fully reimbursing parents for compulsory fees paid for the hours covered by 20 Hours ECE.
+The service provider must ensure parents do not pay a fee for hours covered by 20 Hours ECE, either to the service provider or to the educator.

-Parents may be charged fees for hours outside the 20 Hours ECE maximum of six hours per day and 20 hours per week per child.
+• Parents can only be charged fees for hours outside of the 20 Hours ECE maximum of six hours per day and 20 hours per week per child.
+Any fees charged for additional hours attended or enrolled by eligible children outside of 20 Hours ECE must be charged by the hour.

 • Definition of a donation